-Welcome to the official website for the Red Book of Scotland, a project that has been dedicated to the piecing together of Scotland's genealogical heritage for nearly thirty years.
+Welcome to the official website for the Red Book of Scotland, a project dedicated to the piecing together of Scotland's genealogical heritage.

-It was in 1987 that the first parts of what was to become the Red Book of Scotland project were brought together.
-From then until now research has been continual and has focused on searching through thousands of extant primary records to accurately compile in-depth and comprehensive genealogical accounts of many of Scotland's principal families.
+1987 was the year in which the first parts of what was to become the Red Book of Scotland project were brought together.
+From then until now research has been continual and has focused on searching through thousands of extant primary source records to accurately compile in-depth and comprehensive genealogical accounts of many of Scotland's principal families.
 Read More ->